-Most current vision systems use a data-driven bottom-up approach [25, 26, 16, as examples].
+Most current vision systems use a data-driven bottomup approach (Frese et al., 2001; Röfer et al., 2005; Beetz et al., 2007, as examples).
 Usually, low level features are extracted from the image and then aggregated through several stages to high level information.
-Each stage may incorporate background knowledge at its own level but does not take information from higher levels into account.
+Each stage may incorporate some background knowledge at its particular level but does not take information from higher levels into account.
 It simply takes some input from the previous lower level and passes the result of the computation to the next higher level.

-As an example, a classical Hough transform starts by classifying pixels as edge or not by thresholding the result, for instance, of a Sobel filter.
-Similarly, the system by [16] starts by classifying pixels as lawn or not on the basis of their color.
+As an example, a classical Hough transform starts by classifying pixels as edge or not by thresholding the result for instance of a Sobel filter.
+Similar the system by Beetz et al. starts by classifying pixels as lawn or not on the basis of their color.
 This is a hard decision taken on the lowest level without any higher level knowledge, such as the fact that we are looking for a ball or the ball's motion model.
-Such a pixel-wise classification can be very ambiguous.
+Such a pixelwise classification can be very ambiguous.
 Often we could, for instance, classify a borderline pixel correctly as belonging to the ball, although it looks rather greenish, if we considered the context of the ball or its motion model.
 However, in conventional vision systems, on the low level this knowledge does not exist and on the higher level, the fact, that this pixel was borderline in the classification, is lost due to committing to a hard decision on the lower level.